CAT DAVISON

 Cat and the EduSpots team have spent considerable time reflecting on their model of a community-led education space or library, which they have now formally codified into their ‘Dream Spot Model’ handbook.
 Cat also realised early on that creating a network between Catalysts often held more value to them than the resource and construction support.

 “I think it was when we had five different Spots, that I connected the leaders together on WhatsApp.
-I began to observe the really strong impact was gained through them sharing ideas and being inspired by other each other, and having that intercultural understanding as well, because within Ghana there's huge regional cultural diversity.
+I began to see the really strong impact that was gained through them sharing ideas and being inspired by each other, and having that intercultural understanding as well, because within Ghana there's huge regional cultural diversity.
 Over time, we employed Catalysts in part-time roles to strengthen this network and training.”

 Coming from a teaching background, Cat has had to pick up an entrepreneurial skill set relatively quickly, with fundraising strategies driven through extensive crowd funding, endless applications to trusts and foundations, and writing and selling online courses on community-led development and charitable ethics.